hoangsonww/Agentic-AI-Pipeline/Agentic-Coding-Pipeline/README.md

 ## MCP Server Integration

-The pipeline registers with the shared [`mcp`](../src/mcp) package.
-A central `PipelineRegistry` allows any of the project pipelines (research outreach, RAG, or coding) to dispatch tasks through a common FastAPI server.
+The pipeline registers with the shared [`mcp`](../mcp) package.
+A central `PipelineRegistry` allows any of the project pipelines (research outreach, RAG, or coding) to dispatch tasks through a common FastAPI server that also exposes web search and browsing tools.

 ## Running the Pipeline